albertbellonch/bellonch.com/_posts/2015-03-10-revolutionizing-traditional-sectors.md

 advantage of that for the talk.

 So I thought: "what are we doing at Quipu, in the end?
 What are we solving?".
-And what we basically do is making life easier for our clients through technology, and particularly in sectors (like bookkeepers and accounts) that are not too prone to introduce technology to their businesses.
+And what we basically do is making life easier for our clients through technology, and particularly in sectors (like bookkeepers and accounting, as well as banking) that are not too prone to introduce technology to their businesses.
 That is what I was doing to talk about.

 Thus, last March 5th, I presented the keynote that you can find [here](/files/api-hour-revolutionizing-traditional-sectors.pdf){:target="_blank"}